What is reverse logistics? Here’s your ultimate guide

 Your reverse logistics warehouse receives returned items and immediately conducts detailed quality assessments to determine their next destination.
 Trained staff examine each product against specific criteria, checking functionality, cosmetic condition, completeness of accessories, and packaging integrity.

 This inspection phase separates items into clear categories: immediate resale, minor repairs needed, major refurbishment required, parts harvesting, recycling, or disposal.
+In operations we've worked with, disconnected inspection data is consistently where recovery value leaks — items sit in limbo between physical receipt and system update, accumulating storage cost.

 Final processing and disposition